For Recreation.

 photo by @indcind

-We encourage paddlers to purchase a licence from British Canoeing as they also offer a family and couples option, and their licence comes with public liability insurance, access to safety information and other offers.
-Happy paddling!
+We are in partnership with Paddle UK and included in their waterways licence scheme.
+Therefore, if you hold a waterways licence with Paddle UK you are able to canoe, kayak or paddleboard on our navigable waterways.
+We encourage paddlers to purchase a licence from Paddle UK as they also offer a family and couples option, and their licence comes with public liability insurance, access to safety information and other offers.

 Walking